 Other types of contraception, such as the contraceptive pill, offer no protection against sexually transmitted infections (STIs) including genital warts.

 Tests and treatment for genital warts

-Genital warts must be treated by a doctor – treatments for warts that grow on the hands cannot be used.
-The sooner warts are treated, the easier it is to get rid of them.
+The sooner you get genital warts treated, the easier it is to get rid of them.

 It can take several treatments to get rid of warts and they might come back.
 Don’t have sex (oral, vaginal or anal) until treatment has finished or you could pass on the infection.

 Most people get tested and treated for infections such as warts at sexual health (or ‘GUM’) clinics.
-It's free and confidential; no-one else, including your GP, will be told about your visit.
+It is free and confidential, which means no one else, including your GP, will be know about your visit.
 Some GP surgeries also test for and treat these infections.

 The HPV vaccine